awsdocs/aws-codestar-user-guide/doc_source/sam-tutorial.md

    + For **Programming languages**, select **Python**\.
    + For **AWS services**, select **AWS Lambda**\.

 1. Choose the box that contains your selections\.
-![\[Choosing the AWS SAM project in AWS CodeStar\]](http://docs.aws.amazon.com/codestar/latest/userguide/images/acs-sam-project-create.png)

 1. For **Project name**, enter a name for the project \(for example, **My SAM Project**\)\.
 If you use a name different from the example, be sure to use it throughout this tutorial\.